-- Interviews are typically held on Wednesdays (Child Neurology) and Thursdays (Pediatrics), beginning in November and continuing through the end of January.
+- Interviews are typically held on Wednesdays (Child Neurology) and Thursdays (Pediatrics), beginning in November and continuing through January.
 We limit the number of candidates per day to provide a more personal experience.

 - Candidates with MD/PhD degrees will also meet with research faculty during their interview day.